JohnOmernik/zetak8s/README.md

 ## Notes/Conventions
 ----
+- This uses bash and relies on a sane bash like that in Ubuntu.
+I hope your bash is good (not a mac bash) :)
 - When I say aws in here, I am still installing Kubernetes from scratch, not getting pre provisioned aws kubernetes cluster
 - Big shout out to Mike Bland who right go-script-bash which this is based: https://mike-bland.com/2017/10/08/go-script-bash-v1.7.0.html
   - I am using a relatively old verion, may try with a new version here to get things up to date.